shirhatti/EntityFramework.Docs/ef/modeling/generated-properties.md

 Value generated on add or update means that a new value is generated every time the record is saved (insert or update).

 > [!WARNING]
 > How the value is generated for added and updated entities will depend on the database provider being used.
+Database providers may automatically setup value generation for some property types, while others will require you to manually setup how the value is generated.
+>
-Database providers may automatically setup value generation for some property types, while others will require you to manually setup how the value is generated.For example, when using SQL Server, *byte[]* properties that are set as generated on add or update and marked as concurrency tokens, will be setup with the *rowversion* data type - so that values will be generated in the database.
+> For example, when using SQL Server, *byte[]* properties that are set as generated on add or update and marked as concurrency tokens, will be setup with the *rowversion* data type - so that values will be generated in the database.
 However, if you specify that a *DateTime* property is generated on add or update, then you must setup a way for the values to be generated (such as a database trigger).

 Like 'value generated on add', if you specify a value for the property on a newly added instance of an entity, that value will be inserted rather than a value being generated.
 Also, if you explicitly change the value assigned to the property (thus marking it as modified) then that new value will be set in the database rather than a value being generated.